TEvans-Developer/WebInvest.-CTF/README.md

 <b>We need to determine if the attacker gained further access or control on our web server.
 What's the name of the malicious script uploaded by the attacker?</b>

 <h4>Approach</h4>
-We must understand that some malicious script was "uploaded" by the attacker to hel him exploit the same and find vulnerabilities.
+We must understand that some malicious script was "uploaded" by the attacker to aid him in exploiting and finding vulnerabilities.
 Due to common naming convictions using the keyword "upload" in WireShark could help us find what the malicious script was.

 <h3>Steps</h3>

 <b>Step 1</b>
-As done in the previous question we will input into our display filter "http.request.method == POST" with our Find Packet filter "upload" for packet details.
+As done in the previous questions we will input into our display filter "http.request.method == POST" with our Find Packet filter "upload" for packet details.
+<br><b>** POST is a type of HTTP request that is used to send data to a server to create or update a resource.
+POST request are used for logins **</b>

 <br><b>Step 2</b>
 From here we are able to see the filename of the malicious script that was uploaded in our packet details on lower left.